 Naturally occurring arsenic is present in many groundwater supplies in northern Nevada.
 The original US Environmental Protection Agency (EPA) arsenic standard of 50 parts per billion (ppb) was placed into effect in 1975.
 Three TMWA wells (Pezzi, Poplar #1 and Terminal) were impacted by the original standard.
-These wells were isolated from the distribution system and piped to the Glendale Treatment Plant where arsenic could be removed utilizing conventional surface water treatment processes and techniques.
+These wells were isolated from the distribution system and piped to the Glendale Treatment Plant where arsenic could be removed utilizing conventional surface water treatment processes, or blended with treated surface water prior to discharge to the system.
 In 2006, the EPA reduced the arsenic standard from 50 ppb to 10 ppb.
 The new lower standard impacted nine additional TMWA wells.
 The basic elements of TMWA's arsenic compliance plan (approved by the Nevada Department of Environmental Protection, NDEP) are as follows: